 I believe that community living is an essential part of the new paradigm of awakening, and that it is going to have to pop up in all areas where people need and want to live.
 The urban setting allows us to show our children the city and have access to public libraries, parks and transportation — and of course, it allows us to work online, meet people and feel like a part of society.
 That is not attractive to everyone.
 I know. :)I have met people in San Diego who have told me that the only way they can afford to live here is to have roomies.
 This is what I call obligational community.
 Those people who come together simply for getting the rent paid.
 They have a great purpose and help each other out, and may even become good friends.
 But, the nature of their relationship doesn’t necessarily create change in the world.
 Intentional communities create positive change in the people who share in them, and that energy is intended to extend out to the world in some beautiful way.
 I want to share with you some ways that I feel intentional communities work best for me, and how you can become a powerful member of your community.

 Intentional Communities need an Intention: We have lived with people who we thought were “like-minded, “ only to discover that our lack of communicating our fundamental visions and goals led us to be completely repelled by them.
 We failed to discuss in the beginning of our relationship what each person desired out of their life and their community.
 What is the reason for forming or joining a community?
 Do you want to create art together?
 Help each other get jobs?
 Host amazing pot lucks?
 Do you want to grow food?
 Create one strong blanket intention that is unbreakable.
 And fill in all of the details with supportive ideas and projects.
-Make sure that your intention is agreed up by every single member.
+Make sure that your intention is agreed upon by every single member.
 Decide if you just want to “live together” or you want to do something together.
 If all you want to do is live together, then it may not matter if someone doesn’t agree on an intention based on “doing something.”

 Currently, we are living in a community where our main intention is to provide kick-ass home schooling.
 We decided that we are better at doing this together than alone, for now.
 We have some timeframes and goals set for our community.
 And, we have a schedule that reflects how we will achieve these goals.
 All of our secondary goals like finishing my book, flow into our schedule easily.
 We are all accustomed to eating clean and growing food, so those ideals become pillars that hold us up.